lefticus/presentations/PracticalPerformancePractices-CppCon2016.md

 ```

 > - This `make_shared` version is faster in raw performance
-> - If you create many short-lived shared bjects, the `make_shared` version is fastest
+> - If you create many short-lived shared objects, the `make_shared` version is fastest
 > - If you create long-lived shared objects, use the `make_unique` version is fastest
 > - C++ Core Guidelines are surprisingly inconsistent in examples for factories